Deprecation of Basic authentication in Exchange Online

 Authenticate an IMAP, POP, or SMTP connection using OAuth

-To learn more on how to block Basic authentication, check out the following articles:
+To learn more, check out the following articles:

 Exchange Online Authentication Policies: